Why Swaddle My Baby if it Goes Against My Gut

-Note: the first 10 times you practice swaddling, do it when your baby is calm or asleep, not when she is fussy and thrashing.
+Note on how to master swaddling a baby: The first 10 times you practice swaddling, do it when your baby is calm or asleep, not when she is fussy and thrashing.

 Skin is the largest organ of the body, and touch is our most ancient, calming sense.
-We all know how delicious the touch of our baby’s skin feels, but for babies, touch is more than a nice sensation – it’s as lifesaving as milk!
+We all know how delicious the touch of our baby’s skin feels, but for babies, touch is more than a nice sensation—it’s as lifesaving as milk!
 In fact, many babies who are given milk but never held or touched may wither and die.